seL4/docs/projects/sel4-tutorials/debugging-guide.md

 ./simulate
 ```

-If the platform does not support qemu, the script will output
+If the platform does not support QEMU, the script will output

 ```bash
     Unsupported platform or architecture for simulation
 ```

-When simulating an seL4 system in Qemu, you should see output that is
+When simulating an seL4 system in QEMU, you should see output that is
 directed to the (emulated) UART device on your terminal:

 ```log